 Without complaint, asking after others, wanting to help, Father whispered with all of his strength, "Forgive."

 The surviving nurses took their turns at making him as comfortable as possible.
 They knelt at his bedside in prayer, "Please, God, relieve this man's extreme agony," which agony became their own.

 The ship was able to travel, limply, on its own steam.
-In convoy, with a full house of wounded and less than half the staff, the hospital ship made its way to Guam for what repair could be done at the limited base.
-The ship then limped its way to Hawaii and it was there the nurses, doctors and navy staff were buried.
+In convoy, with a full house of wounded and less than half the staff, the hospital ship made its way to Guam for what repair could be done at the limited base and to bury the 28 Army nurses and doctors, patients and navy staff who were killed instantly.
+The ship then limped its way to Hawaii where more who subsequently passed away en route were buried.

 From Guam the ship took over a week to crawl to Hawaii.
 There, two weeks after the incident, Father Weilandt was relieved, finally, of his miserable condition.

 The loss of six Army nurses onboard the Comfort is recorded as the deadliest attack in history on American women in uniform.

 There are more stories Mom tells, those of men driven mad by war, suspended in a large cage in the hull of a ship, the only access a narrow gangway.
 Accompanied by two armed guards in front and back, the nurse carried her prepared medicine tray along the plank.
 A lurch of the ship and a fall would cause all three to topple to their deaths.
 From outside the bars, while guards beat the other men off, twenty-two-year-old Lt.
 Gardner tended the sick.

 The nightmare of the helpless, disordered minds of tortured men reaching out to her through the bars haunts her dreams these seventy years later, as does the nightmare of those "boys" who jumped overboard to their suicides.